tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

    }
 ```

-### `return`
+## Terminate Cloud Functions with `return`

 All Cloud Functions must terminate with `return`.
 Even if you don't need anything returned, terminate with `return 0`.
 If you don't do this you'll see an error in your logs.

-Remember that [`return` is synchronous and promises are asynchronous](https://firebase.google.com/docs/functions/terminate-functions).
-Your callable function may return `null` rather than the results of an asynchronous call.
+[`return` is synchronous](https://firebase.google.com/docs/functions/terminate-functions).
+Don't expect a callable function to return the results of an asynchronous operation.
+Use a promise to return asynchronous results after `return` is returned.
+If you try to return the results of an asynchronous call you are likely to see `null`.

 ## Cloud Firestore `get()`, `set()`, `update()`, `delete()`